pchp250g8-home-csharp-tutorials/csharp-dotnet-framework-web-helloworld2/README.md

 HelloWorld2.
 C# tutorials.
 ASP.NET Web Application.
 Simple HTML Page.
 Simple ASP.Net Page.
 Simple ASP.Net Handler.
-The web application consists of a start page with the file name "index.html" and a server web page with the file name "Hello.cshtml" and a program file named "Program.cs".
+The web application consists of a start page with the file name "index.html" and a server web page with the file name "HelloWorld.aspx" and a web controller file named "HelloWorld.ashx".
 The static (client) web page with the file name "index.html" consists of the following parts (elements):
   1. Page title with the value "Start Page".
   2. Page encoding with the value "utf-8" (applied by default during creation).
   3. Data transfer type "text/html" (will contain elements of the HTML markup language and plain text).
   4. The first level page body heading (there are 6 of them in total) with the value "Hello, World".
-  5. A hyperlink to a server web page with the file name "Hello.cshtml" and the value (text) "Razor Page".
+  5. A hyperlink to a server web page with the file name "HelloWorld.aspx" and the value (text) "Razor Page".
-  6. A hyperlink to a web request handler (web controller) named "HelloWorld". with the value (text) "ASP.Net Core Controller" (the handler code is contained in the program file "Program.cs").
+  6. A hyperlink to a web request handler (web controller) with the file name "HelloWorld.ashx". with the value (text) "ASP.Net Controller" (the handler code is contained in the program file "Program.cs").
 All hyperlinks are displayed on a new line on the page.
 The server web page with the file name "Hello.cshtml" consists of the following parts:
   1. Page title with the value "Hello Page"